martinklepsch/glitter/Readme.md

   `'---'              `'-'     `'-'
 ```

-Glitter is a little command line tool to create users, access keys and
+Glitter is a shitty wrapper around [awscli][awscli] to create users,
-S3 buckets for static site projects.
+access keys, inline policies and S3 buckets for static site projects.

 ---